About Some Client Authors Stopping Updates#

 - Use adaptive mode for the TUN stack.

-- Enable support for TCP concurrency.
+- Enable TCP concurrent support.

 - Enable domain sniffing to accurately restore domain names and perform domain splitting.